TahaAslani/two-stage-fine-tuning/README.md

 ```

 ### Run Two-stage Fine-tuning with chatGPT augmented data
-First download the augmented data from the link below and put it in the "down_sampled/0.2" folder
+First, download the augmented data from the link below and put it in the "down_sampled/0.2" folder
 https://drive.google.com/file/d/1PyTdS9Ev_OhsU2WQSQWRxBw8TV8Z27tB/view?usp=sharing

 Alternatively, you can generate the augmented data using the following command.
 You need to provide your OpenAI API Key as a text string